A Language Model With Million Context Length For Raw Audio: Results and Discussion

+For reporting the results, we compare our work against the recent state-of-the-art neural architectures i.e. Wavenet \cite{oord2016wavenet}, Sample-RNN \cite{mehri2016samplernn} and recently introduced SaSHMI \cite{goel2022s}.
+We primarily evaluate these approaches on negative-log likelihood values (NLL=).
+Similar to the reasons described in \cite{verma2021generative}, the choice is because we want to disentangle the application-specific results from how well the model does in the next step prediction task.
+We expect that a model that does well in predicting the next sample, would generalize well for other tasks including unconditioned generation.
+The wavenet baseline used was from \cite{goel2022s}.
+Also, \cite{verma2021generative}, compared smaller time scales with similar context and exact same number of parameters of a wavenet with that of a Transformer baseline to show the superiority of attention based architectures.
+Table I shows our results against other state-of-the-art architectures on the YouTubeMix piano dataset.
 As previously noted, these results were trained on about 10 million samples in our case.
 We can expect these results to improve further if we can ingest more training data and further pre-train on large-scale audio recordings.
 The goal of this work was to have a fair comparison, and for that sake, and due to the availability of computing resources, we could not go beyond what is reported.
 To give a context, we had distinct training samples of about 10 million points, sampled uniformly over roughly 4 hours of training split.
 This was out of the possible ~ 57M possible samples available in 4 hours of training split.
 We expect these results to improve further by having a bigger diverse, larger dataset as reported in works such as \cite{ellis1999size,radford2018improving}.
-The current results that are reported are without any tuning of both the architecture topology as well as various parameters such as regularization, latent dim, number of layers, feed-forward layers, dropout rates, etc to name a few.
-Tuning these parameters would further boost our results and improve the log-likelihood scores.